 “Aromantic” means a person feels little or no romantic attraction to others or has little or no desire for romantic relationships.
+It is a spectrum that encompasses various orientations regarding romance.
+It is different from asexual, which refers to sexual attraction.

 Medical News Today uses definitions of sexual, romantic, and gender identities that come from LGBTQIA+ and ally sources.
 However, it is important to note that these identities are personal, and people may define them differently.
 Always refer to a person’s sexual, romantic, or gender identity the same way the person describes it.